AdobeStock_1853594060_4000H

 In a previous blog, I introduced Operational Technology (OT) which focuses on the technologies used to monitor and control physical processes and industrial assets.
 That article also explored the key differences between OT and Information Technology (IT) environments.

-From an operational perspective, all organisations should have plans in place to ensure Service Continuity in the event of disruptions that impact normal operations.
 Operational disturbances can occur for many reasons and may interrupt the smooth running of an asset.
 If not managed correctly, these incidents can quickly escalate into larger operational or safety issues.

-This is where Disaster Recovery becomes essential.
+This is where Disaster Recovery begins.

 What is Disaster Recovery?